fnproject/fn/examples/tutorial/hello/go/README.md

 There are other user specifiable properties but these will suffice for this example.

+## Add Fn Registry Environment Variable

+Before we start developing we need to set the `FN_REGISTRY` environment variable.
+Normally, set the value to your Docker Hub username.
+However, you can work with Fn locally.
+Set the `FN_REGISTRY` variable to an invented value: `local`.

+    export FN_REGISTRY=local

+The value is used to identify your Fn generated Docker images.

 ## Test your Function

 Test your function using the following command.

     fn run

 Fn runs your function inside a container exactly how it executes on the server.

-Run the function again with JSON input.
+When execution is complete, the function returns output to `stout`.
+In this case, `fn run` returns:

+    {"message":"Hello World"}

+To pass data to our function, pass input to `stdin`.
+You could pass JSON data to your function like this:

-    echo '{"name":"joe"}' | fn run
+    echo '{"name":"Johnny"}' | fn run

+Or with.

+    cat payload.json | fn run

+The function reads the JSON data and returns:

+    {"message":"Hello Johnny"}

 ## Deploy your Function to Fn Server

-Deploy your functions to the Fn server.
+When you used `fn run` your function was run in your local environment.
+Now deploy your function to the Fn server we started previously.
+This server could be running in the cloud, in your datacenter, or on your local machine.
+In this case we are deploying to our local machine.
+Enter the following command:

-    fn deploy --app myapp
+    fn deploy --app myapp --local

 The command creates an app on the server named `myapp`.
-In addition, a route to your function created based on your directory name: `/hello`
+In addition, a route to your function created based on your directory name: `/hello`.
+The `--local` option allows the application to deploy without a container registry.

 ## Test your Function on the Server

 With the function deployed to the server, you can make calls to the function.

-### Call your Function without Input
+### Call your Function without Data

 Call your function using the Fn CLI.